What degree do Brandcenter graduates earn?

 No. The Brandcenter is only offered as a two-year, full time program that begins once a year in the fall.

 You can request our application on our Admissions page.
 The application will be emailed to you directly (check your junk/ spam mail) and will contain step-by-step instructions on how to apply, including the specific requirements and assignments for each of our five tracks.

 Can I apply to more than one track?

 You may only apply to one of our five tracks.
-However, you can specifiy in the application whether you want to be considered for other tracks.
+However, you can specify in the application whether you want to be considered for other tracks.
 (See instructions are in the application packet.)